Mission & History

 The BJC traces its roots to 1936 as the Southern Baptist Committee on Public Relations, which was chaired by Rufus Washington Weaver.
 He also chaired a similar committee of the Northern Baptist Convention (now called American Baptist Churches USA).
 When the Northern Convention declared its desire to work jointly, the committees began working together under Weaver’s leadership in Washington.
 Weaver also worked to include the predominantly African-American National Baptist Convention USA Inc. in combined efforts.

-In 2005, the organization changed its name to the Baptist Joint Committee for Religious Liberty (from the Baptist Joint Committee on Public Affairs) to more accurately reflect its singular focus on religious liberty issues.
+In September of 2004, the board of directors voted to change the organization’s name to the Baptist Joint Committee for Religious Liberty (from the Baptist Joint Committee on Public Affairs) to more accurately reflect its singular focus on religious liberty issues.
 The BJC continues to espouse the Baptist commitment to religious liberty and the separation of church and state, filing briefs in the U.S. Supreme Court, working with Congress and the administration, and engaging in a variety of education efforts.
 For more on the work of the BJC, visit our Frequently Asked Questions page or read our 75th anniversary booklet.

 Additional resources on BJC history: